 What is Dementia?

 Advanced age may cause certain areas of the brain to shrink, neurons and blood flow to decrease and/or increase.
 All of these medical changes affect cognitive function and are normal.
-Aging adults may experience different signs of cognitive decline, including:- Short-term memory loss
+Aging adults may experience different signs of cognitive decline, including:

 - Difficulty concentrating or focusing